 The Law Library offers free onsite public access to the following subscription databases at the main library and branch locations.

 Case law, statutes, administrative codes, and court rules for the federal system, all 50 states and selected U.S. territories.
-Illinois treatises, jury instructions, and PERI available.
-Find selected administrative decisions plus jury verdicts & settlements from state and federal courts.
+Illinois treatises, jury instructions, jury verdicts and Public Employee Report-Illinois (PERI) available.
+Extensive collection of treatises on many topics.
+Also find selected administrative decisions plus jury verdicts & settlements from state and federal courts.

 Case law, statutes, court rules, administrative codes and decisions for the federal system and all 50 states.
 Use Shepard’s to verify and check citations.

-A collection of searchable, full-text images that includes over 1800 law journals, ABA and state bar journals, CFR, Federal Register, U.S. Statutes at Large, U.S. Code, U.S. Supreme Court Library, federal agency decisions, historical state statutes, all state session laws (Illinois: 1809 to present), federal legislative histories, and U.S. treaties.
+A collection of searchable, full-text images that includes over 2000 law journals, ABA and state bar journals, CFR, Federal Register, U.S. Statutes at Large, U.S. Code, U.S. Supreme Court opinions, federal agency decisions, historical state statutes, all state session laws (Illinois: 1809 to present), federal legislative histories, and U.S. treaties.

 - EBSCO Legal Information Reference Center